project-alice-assistant/docs/docs/contribute/README.md

 You can add translations for one of the languages we already support, or any other language you would like to be supported in the future.

 ::: warning
-Alice is a friend of yours, she familiar and not impersonal.
+Alice is a your friend, she's familiar and not impersonal.
 She uses the familiar "you" and not the formal "you".
 In french shes uses "tu" and not "vous", in german "du" and not "Sie" etc etc
 :::